-Born in India and raised both in India and the United States, Aparna spent four months every year studying and performing in Chennai as senior disciple and protégé of legendary dancer/choreographer Alarmél Valli while building her own body of work as a dancemaker and performer in the United States.
-This cultural hybridity has given her the perspective to approach her idiom—the South Indian classical dance form of Bharatanatyam—as a living, breathing language through which to create works that speak to the contemporary experience.
+Born in India and raised both in India and the United States, Aparna studies and performs in Chennai as senior disciple and protégé of legendary dancer/choreographer Alarmél Valli while building her own body of work as a dancemaker and performer in the U.S. This cultural hybridity has given her the perspective to approach Bharatanatyam as a living, breathing language through which to create works that speak to the contemporary experience.

-Aparna is an empaneled artist with the Indian Council for Cultural Relations of the Government of India.
-She serves on the Board of Trustees of Dance/USA.
+Aparna is an empaneled artist with the Indian Council for Cultural Relations (Government of India) and serves on the Board of Dance/USA.
 She has a B.A. in International Relations from Carleton College.